 “We may not be paragons of non-discrimination as that is impossible.
 We are products of a society where the hierarchisation of difference is entrenched through socialisation from birth.
 All we need to do is play our part in our respective spaces as earnestly as possible.
 Compounding the situation is that poverty and unemployment have worsened and also the fact that, that too follows the contours of racial, gender and other forms of structural inequality or discrimination.”

 Clarion Call To Capitalists

 The Nick Hanauer clarion call to capitalists to cough up or face chaos, recorded more than 304 000 views within days of being posted.
 The 600 plus comments are indicative of the online frenzy he has created.

-Hanauer, a venture capitalist, investor and entrepreneur who calls himself one of the richest men in the world, says:
+Hanauer, a venture capitalist, investor and entrepreneur who just recently made an investment in Fully-Verified, calls himself one of the richest men in the world, says: